geeksforsocialchange/gfsc-v2/_posts/2022-10-10-creating-a-national-network-of-community-technolog.md

 social-image-square: /creating-ctps/PlaceCal_16by9_EventsAroundYou.png
 ---

+{% include image.html alt="An illustration of a community of place" url="/assets/images/blog/creating-ctps/PlaceCal_16by9_LocalArea.png" class="frame" %}

 We’re delighted to announce that Geeks for Social Change, working in an ambitious partnership with C2 Connecting Communities, Manchester School of Architecture, The Wellcome Centre for Cultures and Environments of Health, and half a dozen friends and allies, have collectively won £220,000 from The National Lottery Community Fund, the largest funder of community activity in the UK.

 This funding, from the Growing Great Ideas programme, will help establish a national network of Community Technology Partnerships (CTPs), which we hope will revolutionise the relationships between people, place, technology and culture.